jackson-lewis/shiftr-wp-install/README.md

  - `ssh [staging|production]` - Quickly hop into remote servers without typing or even remembering users or IP addresses.
  - `launch-env [staging|production]` - Initially send all files and the database up to a remote server, either for staging, test or even production.
- - `watch` - Start up a task runner of your preference.
+ - `dev` - Start up a task runner of your preference.
  - `build` Used by GitHub Actions to compile assets for production environment.

 ### Syncing Database & Media